Powerful DIY Disinfectant Spray | 3 Ingredients

 non toxic all-purpose cleaner

-If you are interested in cleaning your house without toxic chemicals, this is an awesome recipe for a non toxic all-purpose cleaner that really works.
-I have been making and using this cleaner for years, with great results.
-The essential oils used in this blend are great germ and bacteria busters!
+If you are interested in cleaning your house without toxic chemicals, this is an awesome recipe for a nontoxic all-purpose cleaner that really works.

-all-purpose cleaner uses:
+All-purpose cleaner uses:

-• Toilet seat, bowl and handle
+• Toilet seat, bowl, and handle

-• microwave, fridge and cabinet handles
+• microwave, fridge, and cabinet handles

 • faucets

-• counter tops and sinks
+• countertops and sinks

 • and for any general cleaning purposes